 The best way to avoid budget surprises is to work with an experienced management company that provides transparent monthly reporting.
 A good manager will not just pay the bills.
 They will help plan ahead, negotiate contracts, and make informed decisions about where to spend and where to save.

-Annual running costs for a superyacht typically range from EUR 400,000 for a 24-metre sailing yacht with light use, to over EUR 2 million for a 60-metre motor yacht operating year-round.
+Annual running costs run from approximately EUR 600,000 for a 24-metre sailing yacht at light use, to EUR 4 to 5 million for a 50-metre motor yacht at moderate use, to EUR 8 million and above for an 80-metre operating year-round.
 The main cost categories are crew (30-40% of the total), insurance, maintenance, marina berths, fuel, management fees, and regulatory compliance.
-As a rough guide, expect to spend 8-12% of the yacht's purchase price each year, though the actual figure depends heavily on vessel type, size, cruising area, and how intensively the yacht is used.
+As a rough guide, expect 12 to 15 percent of purchase price for a new 40 to 50 metre yacht at moderate use, rising to 12 to 20 percent for older or larger vessels and higher again on charter-active programmes.
+The actual figure depends heavily on vessel type, size, cruising area, age, and use intensity.

 Crew costs are almost always the largest single expense, typically 30-40% of the annual budget.
 After crew, the next largest costs are maintenance and repair (including class surveys and periodic refits), insurance (hull, P&I, and crew medical), and marina berths.
 Fuel costs vary dramatically between sailing and motor yachts.
 Management fees, regulatory compliance, and a contingency reserve of 8-10% should also be budgeted.